 NOTE: The Settings menu displays Moderation Alert when new items are in the queue, while the number of items is shown in the menu.

-- Switch between these tabs to view all moderated items pending approval and those that have been rejected.
+- Switch between the Pending and Rejected tabs to view all moderated items pending approval and those that have been rejected (you can still approve rejected items to add them to the community).

 - Click Preview to view the message or file in question.